116th Cavalry Brigade Combat Team: History

-The 183rd Field Artillery Battalion was inducted into federal service on 1 April 1941 at home stations.
-The regiment was broken up on 8 February 1943 and its elements were reorganized and redesignated as follows: Headquarters and Headquarters Battery as Headquarters and Headquarters Battery, 183 Field Artillery Group; the 1st Battalion as the 183rd Field Artillery Battalion (it inactivated on 30 October 1944, Camp Myles Standish, Massachusetts); the 2nd Battalion as the 951st Field Artillery Battalion (it inactivated on 13 October 1945 also at Camp Myles Standish.
+The 183rd Field Artillery was inducted into federal service on 1 April 1941 at home stations.
+The regiment was broken up on 8 February 1943 and its elements were reorganized and redesignated as follows: Headquarters and Headquarters Battery as Headquarters and Headquarters Battery, 183rd Field Artillery Group; the 1st Battalion as the 183rd Field Artillery Battalion (inactivated on 30 October 1944, Camp Myles Standish, Massachusetts); the 2nd Battalion as the 951st Field Artillery Battalion (iinactivated on 13 October 1945 also at Camp Myles Standish).